Home

 Baby Back Ribs & Dry Rub Recipes

-memphis style bbq Memphis Style Bbq and Kansas City Bbq share a few similarities:
+Memphis Style BBQ and Kansas City BBQ share a few similarities:

--Both have many barbeque restaurants that cook great bbq ribs and other types of meats.
+-Both have many barbeque restaurants that cook great bbq ribs and other meats.

 -Both use barbeque sauces that have a sweet and spicy tomato base, although Kansas City uses quite a bit more.